Juanita Drive Pedestrian and Bicycle Safety Improvements

 • Three miles of buffered bike lanes

-• Traffic calming and other safety enhancements such as new speed feedback signs, improved lighting, shortened crossing distances for pedestrians, and new center medians
+• Traffic calming and other safety enhancements such as new speed feedback signs, improved lighting, shortened crossing distances for pedestrians, and center medians

-Juanita Drive is now is greatly improved from the previous roadway, which lacked continuous sidewalks, bicycle lanes, and other safety features.
+Juanita Drive is now greatly improved from the previous roadway, which lacked continuous sidewalks, bicycle lanes, and other safety features.

 “I am thrilled to have cut the ribbon on the new and improved Juanita Drive, which celebrates the completion of all five voter-approved Walkways and Waterways projects,” said Kenmore Mayor Nigel Herbig.
 “The many new enhancements on Juanita Drive and cutting this final ribbon shows the City delivered on its promise in the bond measure to improve safety on Juanita Drive for pedestrians and cyclists in Kenmore for generations to come.”